software-things/form-carter/readme.md

 ## How to use it?

-Using is very simple and cleary.
-You just need to set proper action url (to main folder of FormCarter).
+To use FormCarter from frontend you just need to set proper action url (to main folder of FormCarter).

 ```html
 <form action="https://example.com/form-carter" method="POST">